Skip to content

 - The act provides for a three-tier panchayati raj system in every state.

-- Panchayats at the village, intermediate, and district levels.
+- Panchayats at the

 - It brings about uniformity in the structure of panchayati raj system throughout the country.